Counselling

 Birth debriefing

 The way women birth matters.
 Recent statistics reveal increasing rates of women who experience complicated and traumatic births.
-There may be past traumas that emerge, and a woman’s experience of pregnancy and after birth that is needing attention, not just the birth.
+There may be past traumas that emerge, and also a woman's experience of pregnancy and after birth, how she was treated and cared for that is distressing and needing attention, not only the birth.
 It is important that a woman feels safe & supported, nurtured, cared for, respected and listened to throughout her pregnancy, during and following the birth, that will allow her to move forward confidently into her journey as a mother.
 If this experience was not one that felt safe, respected and cared for, women can experience a range of feelings and symptoms that can have long-lasting effects and contribute to perinatal anxiety and depression.
 Talking about your previous birth can be a starting point towards being able to understand, process and integrate your experience, which supports healing and change over time.
-An initial birth debrief may also benefit from further exploration of the emotions and feelings connected to your birth and past experiences over a number of sessions.
+An initial birth debrief is facilitated with care in order to not re-traumatise.
+Further exploration of the emotions and feelings connected to the birth and past experiences is often helpful and may happen over subsequent sessions.
+A first session is 1.5hrs if possible and further sessions are 1hr.
+Babies are also welcome within the session.
+Please contact Sue if you have any further questions about what debriefing may involve.